 To submit an article, click here.

 The journal will focus on in-depth applications of the ID process and publish a variety of articles including case studies of the ID process; application articles that go beyond a mere how-to approach that provide implementation insights, guidance and evaluation of a process; evaluation articles that focus on the viability of a product or process; applied research resulting from evaluation of materials, studies of project implementation, articles on ways to improve the ID process from the perspective of the practitioner, and short essays that provide a scholarly debate of relevant issues related to the application of ID and relevant book reviews.
-When applicable, articles should include supplementary materials including examples of ID products, evaluation instruments, media files and design artifacts.
+When applicable, and with permission, articles should include supplementary materials including examples of ID products, evaluation instruments, media files and design artifacts.